bishoyhanyhalim/what-happens-when/README.rst

 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree

+#Load_balancer
+Google's servers are not a single monolithic entity, but a distributed network of devices working side by side.
+The load balancer is located in front of these servers and distributes incoming requests across them to ensure optimal performance and prevent overloading any one server.

 Browser
 -------